jakins177/Robot_RPG_Mod1_Training/README.md

 Technologies: HTML, CSS, JQUERY, JAVASCRIPT.

-Approach: I tried to keep it objected oriented, slpitting things up into Javascript classes.
+Approach: I tried to keep it object oriented, slpitting things up into Javascript classes.

 Unsolved: more weapons and upgrades, enemies and multiple bots on a team, and an adventure peice outside of battle mode